shizmob/arcade-docs/igs/boards.md

 **SSD:** 128 GB

+**Security:**
-**Security:** SafeNet KeyPro and M23 sub-board used in tandem for security
+* SafeNet KeyPro and M23 sub-board used in tandem for security
+* BitLocker is allegedly used for Monster Eye 3 / Kaiju Rampage, but this has to be confirmed

+**BIOS:** customized GIGABYTE AMI BIOS based on FS ZG revision, with a custom splash screen.

 **Games:**
 * Asphalt Moto Blitz DX
+* Asphalt 9 Arcade DX (replacement board)
 * Monster Eye 3 / Kaiju Rampage

+**OS:** Windows 10 IoT Embedded LTSC [Moto Blitz DX] [A9DX]

 ## C-series
 ### C1000